The Sales & Marketing suite is open 7 days a week, from 10am to 6pm with a late night on Wednesday until 8pm (Sunday 10am - 4pm).

 The University of East London has a Docklands campus and Canary Wharf College is among the local schools rated outstanding by the UK's Office for Standards in Education.
 Superb transport links make it easy to travel to other colleges and schools in central London.

-Occupying the entire 56th floor is a remarkable Residents' Club Lounge, half of which is given over to a large terrace, with its own bar and kitchen, which will provide residents with some of the finest views in London.
+Occupying the entire 56th floor is a remarkable Residents' Club Lounge, half of which is given over to a large terrace with its own bar and kitchen, providing residents with some of the finest views in London.

-One of the highest residents club lounges in Europe.
-Guests will be able to enjoy a beautiful, Foster + Partners designed bar, relaxed seating areas, screening room, TV wall/library and boardroom/conference room, all of which offer panoramic views of Canary Wharf, the Thames and the City and beyond.
+Residents can enjoy a beautiful, Foster + Partners designed bar, relaxed seating areas, screening room, TV wall/library and boardroom/conference room, all of which offer panoramic views of Canary Wharf, the Thames, the City and beyond.